Jerakin/editor-script-monarch/README.md

 `pip install deftree`

 ## Editor Script
-This script adds a menu option when bringing up the context menu on a gui scene.
+This script adds a menu option to the context menu on a gui scene.
 When used it creates a collection and a gui_script (which adds the "require monarch" and "acquire_input_focus" automatically).
-It adds the gui_script to the selected gui scene and adds the gui scene to the newly created collection.
+It also adds the gui_script to the selected gui scene and adds the gui scene to the newly created collection.